tarwn/lessthandot-hugo/blogs/content/posts/2012-05-02-a-couple-of-things-to.md

 _Msg 40511, Level 15, State 1, Line 1

-Built-in function &#8216;newsequentialid&#8217; is not supported in this version of SQL Server._
+Built-in function &#8216;newsequentialid' is not supported in this version of SQL Server._

 In this case, you will probably need to go with newid() instead of newsequentialid(), not a big change

 ## Conclusion

-Overall I don&#8217;t think that these are major issues and should be fairly easy to either change the design or change the code to get around these limitations in this version of SQL Azure
+Overall I don't think that these are major issues and should be fairly easy to either change the design or change the code to get around these limitations in this version of SQL Azure

 What do you think, big pain in the neck or no big deal?